Paulaner Logo

 Meaning and History

 Not every brand can boast such an impressive history.
-This brand of beer appeared in the early 17th century.
+This beer brand appeared in the early 17th century.
 The monks of the Paulaner order started brewing the beer in honor of the beloved Saint Salvatore of Horta (Savior of Horta).
 That is why customers nicknamed the beer Paulaner Salvator.
-A century and a half after its appearance (from 1806 to 1928), the baton was continued by the secular brewer Franz Sacherl, who bought the former monastery premises.
-Under the new owner, the beer was produced under the brand name Salvator.
+A century and a half after its founding (from 1806 to 1928), the baton was taken up by the secular brewer Franz Sacherl, who bought the former monastery premises.
+Under the new owner, the beer was produced under the Salvator brand.
 It was only in 1994 that it got its final name.

 The company adheres to the traditions and values of brand recognition and popularity.
-Therefore, the visual signs have not changed so often since the appearance of beer.
+Therefore, visual signs have not changed much since the advent of beer.
 However, each logo contains the maximum historical information about the drink.

 What is Paulaner?

 Paulaner is an old family company from Germany that produces authentic Bavarian beer.
-It not only revives the Munich art of brewing but also supplies its products abroad: its premium quality alcohol is known in more than 70 countries worldwide.
-Founded in 1634, the monastery brewery has come a long way in its development and has become a legend in the food industry.
+It not only revives the Munich art of brewing but also exports its products abroad: its premium-quality alcohol is known in more than 70 countries worldwide.
+Founded in 1634, the monastery brewery has come a long way and has become a legend in the food industry.

 Old